 Office of Workers’ Compensation Programs

-The United States Department of Labor (DOL), Office of Workers’ Compensation Programs (OWCP), oversees four types of compensation programs.
-At Aumiller Lomax, we typically deal with two sub-divisions of the OWCP; the Division of Federal Employees’ Compensation (DFEC) and the Division of Longshore and Harbor Workers’ Compensation (DLHWC).
+The United States Department of Labor (DOL) Office of Workers’ Compensation Programs (OWCP) oversees four types of compensation programs.
+At Aumiller Lomax, our attorneys typically deal with two subdivisions of the OWCP: the Division of Federal Employees’ Compensation (DEFC) and the Division of Longshore and Harbor Workers’ Compensation (DLHWC).
 DFEC deals primarily with persons covered by the Federal Employees’ Compensation Act (FECA).
-DLHWC deals with persons covered by the Longshore and Harbor Workers’ Compensation Act (LHWCA) and it’s various extensions, such as the Defense Base Act (DBA) or the Nonappropriated Funds Instrumentalities Act (NAFIA).
-If you have questions involving the OWCP, maybe we can help.
+DLHWC deals with persons covered by the Longshore and Harbor Workers’ Compensation Act (LHWCA) and its various extensions, such as the Defense Base Act (DBA) or the Non-appropriated Funds Instrumentalities Act (NAFIA).

 - Some level of wage compensation for time lost due to workplace injuries